cklf537/teachlive/README.md

-# teachlive - teaching nperson again.
+# teachlive - teaching individual like in-person is fun again.